 Marjoram is well suited to being grown in pots.
 Sow seeds indoors in March in a small pot then transplant into a 30cm diameter pot in May.
 Water the pot when the soil dries out (terracotta pots tend to dry out much quicker than plastic alternatives).
 As with all herbs, feeding marjoram can impair the flavour of its leaves.
 Only feed once or twice during the season and use an organic feed such as seaweed.

-Marjoram is a fantastic herb to grow in the garden.
-It can be used fresh or dried, and is a great accompaniment to pizza and pasta dishes.
+Growing Marjoram is a fantastic addition to the herb garden.
+It can be used fresh or dried, and is a great accompaniment to pizza and pasta dishes making cooking with Marjoram easy.
 All types of marjoram are easy to grow and do well in containers.
 They have an intense flavour and so only a few leaves are needed to perk up a meal.